Reader's Guide to the Catalog

 Series.
 Two or more closely related courses that may be taken in any order.

 Special studies.
-A lower-division colloquium or experimental course, often taken concurrently with another course as a satellite seminar.
+A colloquium or experimental course, often taken concurrently with another course as a satellite seminar.

 Specialization.
 A graduate-level subdivision of a major or an interdisciplinary track in which a strong graduate-level curriculum is available.